zzzprojects/learn-orm/tutorials/lambda-parser/caching.md

 # Caching

-Caching concept is very simple if the expression was not modified since the last execution the evaluation is not performed and the previous evaluation result is used instead.
-It ensures that the relatively expensive expression reevaluation is performed only if it is required.
+Caching concept is very simple.
+If the expression was not modified since the last execution, the evaluation is not performed, and the previous evaluation result is used instead.
+It ensures that the relatively expensive expression reevaluation is only performed if it is required.

 By default, the caching option is disabled, you can enable it as shown below.